steprescott/cobrowse-sdk-ios-examples/README.md

 With the Cobrowse target selected run the project.

-If building to device please update the Team ID, bundle ID.
+If building to device please update the team ID and bundle ID.
 If manually provisioning please set them in the Signing & Capabilities tab of both the main App target and the Extension target.

 *Note full device mode will only work on a real device.
 Full device mode is **not** supported in the simulator.*